The moment you consider investing in a mobile app, you’re immediately faced with a barrage of terminology.

 Can you convert a web app into a hybrid app?

-If you’re building an app for an existing site or you have a mobile web app ready that does exactly what your app should do, but only misses what a native app generally provides (app store presence, push notifications, home screen icon, offline use), then turning your site or web app into a native app can be both quick and economical.
+If you’re building an app for an existing site or you have a mobile web app that does exactly what your app should do (but only misses what a native app generally provides: app store presence, push notifications, home screen icon, offline use), then turning your site or web app into a native app can be both quick and economical.

-How to make a web app or hybrid app feel native
+How to make a web or hybrid app feel native

-- Use a splash screen, so that the app loads to a fully loaded web app, ready to be used.
+- Use a splash screen, so that the app loads to a fully loaded app.

 - Where possible, follow the style guides.
-If you’re designing your app from scratch, have your developer and designer has read the guidelines created by Apple and Google.
-This will give them a good idea of what users of each platform are used to.
+If you’re designing your app from scratch, have your developer and designer read the guidelines created by Apple and Google.

 - Make wait times seem shorter.
-If you can’t avoid having a longish delay in loading a screen, show a loading icon or progress bar.
-Any delays longer than 0.1s are significant enough to warrant a loader, in order to warn a user the app is alive and loading, rather than stuck.
+If you can’t avoid having a screen delay, show a loading icon or progress bar.
+Any delays longer than 0.1s are significant enough to warrant a loader, in order to warn a user the app is alive and loading.

 Canvas already does most of this for you, so if you’re looking for a quicker way, give it a try!